cif/shippy/README.md

 I wrote most of the back end in Java so I didn't have time to make a cool pipeline and infra with Terraform.
 Or write the Cypress tests (see above)

-## Learning Opportunity?
+## Learning Opportunity / Better Java dev ex?

-Ordianarily I would containerize all dev environments and `docker-compose exec` all the various targets against them as with the enrollment service, however the docker-compose volume mappings for the spring app weren't recompiling my tests (required container rebuild) which is pretty bad devX.. no TDD! (╯°□°)╯︵ ┻━┻
+Ordianarily I would containerize all dev environments and `docker-compose exec` all the various targets against them as with the enrollment service, however the docker-compose volume mappings for the spring app weren't recompiling my tests (required container rebuild) which is pretty bad dev ex.. no TDD! (╯°□°)╯︵ ┻━┻

 #### Check out `dockerized-dev` branch for attempts there.

-## Questions?
+# Questions?
 Did I screw something up badly?

 Asynchronous friendly support always available: email@benipsen.com